The world’s smallest chef, a culinary abra tour, a champagne caviar experience and a pitch-black dining room…

 So if you’re after a unique dining experience you’ll remember forever, look no further…

-When you step into Bagatelle, you leave Dubai firmly at the door of the first floor of Sheikh Zayed Road’s Fairmont hotel.
-Instead, you’re welcomed into a glamourous hotspot in the French Riviera, where singers come draped in sequins and waiters are dancing on the dinner tables by the end of the evening.
-“Le Mardi C’est Permis” our French waitress tells us delightedly, Google later tells us this means, ‘On Tuesday’s everything is allowed’.
+When you step into Bagatelle, you leave Dubai firmly at the door of the first floor of Sheikh Zayed Road’s Fairmont Hotel.
+Instead, you’re welcomed into a glamorous hotspot in the French Riviera, where singers come draped in sequins and waiters are dancing on the dinner tables by the end of the evening.
+“Le Mardi c’est permis,” our French waitress tells us.
+Google later tells us this means, “On Tuesdays, everything is allowed”.
 That works for us.

-Although we arrive on a mid-week Tuesday in the height of summer, there’s a buzzing atmosphere to the restaurant which is full by the end of the evening.
-It’s decor is understated, but high impact, with navy velvets and white washed table cloths stark against the bold pop-art artwork and pulsating tunes being mixed by the DJ at the edge of the restaurant.
-He too, got the ‘everything is allowed’ memo, mixing R&B classics with a host of French hits (we think).
+Although we arrive in the height of summer, there’s a buzzing atmosphere to the restaurant which is full by the end of the evening.
+Its decor is understated, but high-impact, with navy velvets and white-washed table cloths stark against the bold pop art pieces and pulsating tunes being mixed by the DJ at the edge of the restaurant.
+He too, got the “everything is allowed” memo, mixing R&B classics with a host of French hits (we think).
 It’s a combination that works to surprising success.

-The menu is as decadent as the decor, and staff execute recommendations from it without needing to glance at a single page, a true sign they know their product.
-The predominantly French menu features influences from across the med, and between two we order three starters and two mains.
+The menu is as decadent as the decor, and staff make recommendations without needing to glance at a single page – a true sign they know their product.
+The predominantly French menu features influences from across the Med, and we order three starters and two mains.
 The Escargots a L’ail, Burgundy snails served in a garlic butter (Dhs120) eclipses all other dishes, and we’d go as far as to say they’re one of the best starters we’ve ever had.
-They set the standard for the main courses, which arrive perhaps a little too soon after our starters are cleared.
+They set the standard for the main courses.
 The Faux Filet de Wagyu (Dhs345) is cooked to perfection, and we’re torn between that and the dazzling performance from the French singer who begins to wander between us and the other diners.
-The Filet de Loup de Mer, a pan seared seabass with a leek fondue and pickled vegetables (Dhs185) is another testimony to executive-chef Tim Newton’s clear craftsmanship when it comes to cooking.
+The Filet de Loup de Mer, a pan-seared seabass with a leek fondue and pickled vegetables (Dhs185) is another testimony to executive-chef Tim Newton’s clear craftsmanship when it comes to cooking.

 By the end of the night, we’re as tempted as the waiters to be up dancing on the tables.
-And if it wasn’t for such full stomachs, we just might have been.
-While this fancy French cuisine is not cheap, the authentic execution more than justifies the price.
+And if it wasn’t for our full stomachs, we just might have been.
+While this fancy French cuisine is certainly not cheap, the authentic execution more than justifies the price.